Maintaining Leiden Communities in Large Dynamic Graphs: Theoretical Analysis of Leiden

 \item For any $v_k \in S_i \cup S_j$ ($k \neq i, j$), it could be removed from its sub-community, only if $\alpha > \frac{w(v_k, U_k)}{\gamma \cdot d(v_k)} \cdot m - \frac{1}{2}d(U_k)$;

 \item For any $v_l \notin S_i \cup S_j$, it is unaffected.

 \end{enumerate} \end{lemma}

-\begin{observation} In the refinement phase of Leiden algorithms, each vertex $v$ is likely to be merged into the sub-community (intermediate subsequence $U$), offering more edge weights $w(v, U)$ and smaller degrees $d(U)$.
-Therefore, the differences of the values of $d(v)$, $w(v, U)$, and $d(U)$ are very small when the traversal order of vertices to be merged into sub-communities is in ascending order of vertex degree. \end{observation}
+\begin{observation} In the refinement phase of Leiden algorithms, each vertex $v$ tends to be merged into the sub-community (intermediate subsequence $U$), offering more edge weights $w(v, U)$ and smaller degrees $d(U)$.
+Therefore, the differences in the values of $d(v)$, $w(v, U)$, and $d(U)$ are typically very small. \end{observation}

-By the above observation, $\alpha$ is unlikely to satisfy the conditions in cases (2)-(4) of Lemma \ref{lem:intra_sub_e_del}, all the cases of Lemma \ref{lem:cross_sub_e_del}, and the conditions in cases (1)-(3) of Lemma \ref{lem:sub_e_ins} when $\alpha \ll m$ (which is often true as stated in Assumption \ref{ass:size_diff}).
+Therefore, $\alpha$ is unlikely to satisfy the conditions in cases (2)-(4) of Lemma \ref{lem:intra_sub_e_del}, all the cases of Lemma \ref{lem:cross_sub_e_del}, and the conditions in cases (1)-(3) of Lemma \ref{lem:sub_e_ins} when $\alpha \ll m$ (which is often true as stated in Assumption \ref{ass:size_diff}).
 As a result, when designing the maintenance algorithm, we only need to consider the effect of intra-sub-community edge deletions on $v_i$, which cannot be ignored.

 Besides, our experiments show the following observation, which shows that the case (1) of Lemma 2 can also be ignored.

 \begin{observation} Given an updated graph with its previous sub-community memberships, for any sub-community $S$, we treat each connected component in $S$ as a new sub-community.
 Most of the maintained communities are subpartition $\gamma$-dense. \end{observation}